PYO cookies, the ever-popular show-stopper sugar cookies. 4 different ways...

 Image of a pain-your-own (PYO) cookie with a palette made from a cookie with gel paint.

-PYO cookies (paint-your-own cookies) are the ever-popular sugar cookies for parties.
+PYO cookies, which are paint your own cookies, are the ever-popular sugar cookies for parties.
 They started for kids’ birthday parties but quickly caught on for adult celebrations as well.

 Admit it, we all like coloring!
 It’s the kid in us.
 It's relaxing.
 It allows you to be creative.